DSPN/google-compute-engine-dse/README.md

 Great!
 You now have a DataStax Enterprise cluster running with 3 nodes in Asia, Europe and America.

 We can also log into a node to interact with the database.
-To do that go back to the Google console.
+To do that go back to the Google Cloud console.

 ![](./img/nodes.png)